Charles Kleibacker

 Fashion show program 1978

-The 1978 program (to the left) records that "He visits Mount Mary College monthly to critique and assist in the designs of the junior and senior fashion students."
+The 1978 fashion show program (to the right) records that "He visits Mount Mary College monthly to critique and assist in the designs of the junior and senior fashion students."
 The images below, from 1970 and undated, show some of that work (click each image to see more detail).

 He also provided monetary support; by 1997, the Charles Kleibacker Scholarship had been established, as one of a variety of scholarships to which he donated.